rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```
 curl -k -b cookies.txt  -X GET https://9.11.45.116/web/api/v1/cleaningCartridges/<volser>
 ```
-where '<volser>' is taken from one of the cartridges returned by GET/v1/cleaningCartridges
+where `<volser>` is taken from one of the cartridges returned by GET/v1/cleaningCartridges